-Regarding the census in 2015, Sumba has the population at about 755,849.
+Regarding the census in 2015, Sumba has a population of about 755,849.
 Sumba is a highly stratified society based on castes.
 This is especially true of East Sumba, whereas West Sumba is more ethnically and linguistically diverse.

 The island is famous for hand waving or Ikat textiles.
 The process of dying and weaving ikat is labor-intensive.
 One piece can take months to prepare.

-The historically also told that this island exported sandalwood.
+History also told that this island exported sandalwood.
 The island was known as Sandalwood Island or Sandel Island.
-It is the most popular woods on the island at that time.
+It is the most popular wood on the island at that time.

 Sandalwood is a class of woods from trees in the genus Santalum.
 The woods are heavy, yellow, and fine-grained.
 Unlike many other aromatic kinds of wood.
 They retain their fragrance for decades.

-The best way to get to Sumba Island is getting on the flight.
+The best way to get to Sumba Island is to get on a flight.
 You can fly from Bali or Jakarta.
-It takes approximately 1 hour 20 minutes, a direct flight from Denpasar.
+It takes approximately 1 hour and 20 minutes, a direct flight from Denpasar.

 Here bellows are the Airplane to Island: